mootools/mootools-core/Docs/Request/Request.md

 #### Arguments:

-1. options - (object, optional) The Request options.
+1. options - (*object*, optional) The Request options.
 If passed, this method will generate a new instance of the Request class.

 ### Returns:

-* (object) The Request instance.
+* (*object*) The Request instance.

 #### Example: